Prison Releasee Reoffender Brief

 The points above are reiterated in the Senate’s Criminal Justice Committee CS pages 1, 2, 6, 7, 9, 10 and page 1 of the Statement of Substantial Changes Contained in Committee Substitute (passed with 7 yays and 1 nay); and the House of Representatives Committee on Criminal Justice Appropriations Bill Research and Economic Impact Statement of April 2, 1997 pages 1 and 5.

-In the 2020 legislative session, Senator Jeff Brandes introduced SB 1716 which amended the sentencing structure under the PRR as follows:
+In the 2020, 2021 and 2021 legislative sessions, Senator Jeff Brandes introduced SB 1716, SB 210 and SB 746, respectively, which amended the sentencing structure under the PRR as follows:

 a.
 For a felony punishable by life, to a term of imprisonment of 25 years (currently life).

 b.
 For a felony of the first degree, to a term of imprisonment of 20 years (currently 30 years).

 c.
 For a felony of the second degree, to a term of imprisonment of 10 years (currently 15 years).